Monty Python was more like a rock band than a bunch of comedians, says Tony Barrell

 THE SUNDAY TIMES, 2003

 Blessed are the laughter-makers.
-Monty Python’s Flying Circus not only transformed the grammar of comedy: the show also enriched the English language in a way that would make Shakespeare emerald with envy, if he hadn’t already fallen off his perch nearly 400 years ago.
+Monty Python’s Flying Circus not only transformed the grammar of comedy: the show also enriched the English language in a way that would make Shakespeare emerald with envy, if he hadn’t already fallen off his perch 400 years ago.

 Before Python, the words “dead” and “parrot” usually existed in separate sentences, only colliding for the occasional family pet tragedy.
 If they had never made the sketch in which John Cleese tries to return a stiff “Norwegian blue” to Michael Palin in a pet shop, hordes of broadcasters, sports journalists and politicians would be lost for metaphors.
 Even the comedically challenged Margaret Thatcher borrowed it once to slag off the Liberal Democrats.